hot-dao/omni-wallet-solidity/security.md

 2. We confirm the vulnerability and work on a fix.
 3. A fix is deployed, and only then is the vulnerability publicly disclosed.

-For more details, you can review our full [Security Policy](https://yourdomain.com/security-policy).

 ## Acknowledgements